Dental Implants vs Veneers

 Are the Dental Implants Suitable for Everyone?

 In the majority of cases, everyone who is healthy enough to undertake a routine oral surgery or a dental removal can go through the procedure of a dental implant.
 Patients need to have adequate bone to hold the implant and also must have healthy gums.
-The patients suffering from diseases such as heart disease or diabetes etc.or heavy smokers need to be assessed on a discrete basis.
+The patients suffering from diseases such as heart disease, diabetes, or heavy smokers need to be assessed on a discrete basis.
 If you are thinking about getting implants, you should talk to your dentist to see if they are right for you.

 Are Veneers the Right Choice For You?